 Get an inside track on what it's like to be a marketing student at Missouri State.
 Meet current students, and learn everything from where they came from, why they're here at Missouri State and what the future holds for them.
 Get to know them; they're just like you!

-Year: Senior, May 2014
+Year: Senior, December 2014

 Concentration: Bachelor of Science, Marketing Sales and Sales Management